proglang/eopl-lecture-notes/src/Lecture13.lagda.md

   𝓢′⟦ Seq s₁ s₂ ⟧    = 𝓢′⟦ s₂ ⟧ ∘ 𝓢′⟦ s₁ ⟧
 ```

-This attempt requires an unsafe postulate to complete the case for while,
+This attempt requires an unsafe definition to complete the case for while,
 because Agda does not let us use general recursion (aka `fix`)
 which would be needed to define the semantics of while.
 For this reason, the definition does not compute.